TYPO3-Console/TYPO3-Console/Documentation/CommandReference/Index.rst

 The mysqldump binary must be available in the path for this command to work.
 This obviously only works when MySQL ist used as DBMS.

+**This command passes the plain text database password to the command line process.**
+This means, that users that have the permission to observe running processes, will be able to read your password.
+If this imposes a security risk for you, then refrain from using this command!